Pandawan/migueltenant/src/blog/designing-platform-specific-features-in-typescript.md

 Though the syntax is a bit *heavy*, it lets us create advanced APIs with specific features that are only available behind flags **at compile time**.

-In `deno_notify`, I make use of three separate flags (one for each platform), `MacOS`, `Windows`, and `Linux`.
-With these, I can specify different features that are only available on some platforms:
+In `deno_notify`, I make use of three separate flags (using generic type parameters) for the platforms that a notification can support.
+With these, I can specify **different features that are only available on some platforms**:

 ```ts
 /**